Vivekyy/IVM/README.md

 You can also modify the training protocol if needed and train multiple different networks, use -h to see the customizable parameters in model.py and in use_model.py.

-If you alter the vocabulary size from 500 when training the model, be sure to specify the vocabulary size in the --input_shape parameter when running use_model.py.
+If you alter the vocabulary size from 500 when training the model, be sure to specify the new vocabulary size in the --vocab_size parameter when running use_model.py.

-If you are using models other than models/bow.pt, make sure to specify the name of the model you are using by adding a --model_path argument after use_model.py.
-The model should be saved into the "models" folder and the argument used for --model_path should be the name of the model without the folder name or the .pt extension (for example, the model stored at "models/bow.pt" would be specified in the command line as "bow").
+If you are using models other than models/bow.pt, make sure to specify the name of the model you are using with the --model_path parameter when running use_model.py.
+The model should be saved into the "models" folder and the argument used for --model_path should be the name of the model without the folder name or the .pt extension (for example, running use_model.py with the model stored at "models/bow.pt" would be accomplished by typing "python use_model.py --model_path bow").